County settles suit brought by daughter of slain woman

 County officials declined to comment, saying the lawsuit technically remains ongoing.
 Kenneth Pitcoff, a Manhattan attorney who represented Hempstead Village and its police officers, said: “Our thoughts and prayers are with the victim and the family of the victim.”

-Shetia Preston — who lived with the Reeds at the time of the murder and was shot by a Hempstead police officer during the incident — filed in 2014 a separate state lawsuit against the county, the village and several of its police officers, alleging that she was “trapped in her home” during “a shootout that police never should have begun.”
+Shetia Preston — who lived with the Reeds at the time of the murder and was shot by a Hempstead police officer at the time — filed in 2014 a separate state lawsuit against the county, the village and several of its police officers, alleging that she was “trapped in her home” during “a shootout that police never should have begun.”
 That suit is ongoing.

 Comments